M2 MacBook Pro vs. 14- and 16-Inch MacBook Pro Buyer's Guide

 - 16GB vs. 32GB MacBook Pro: How Much is Enough?

-Professionals who require larger and more accurate displays, additional ports, more memory and storage, hardware acceleration for media, and a very high level of performance should look to the 14- and 16-inch MacBook Pro, and the $1,999 and $2,499 price points of these machines reflects this.
+Professionals who require larger and more accurate displays, additional ports, more memory and storage, and a very high level of performance should look to the 14- and 16-inch MacBook Pro, and the $1,999 and $2,499 price points of these machines reflects this.
 These high-end MacBook Pros are not targeted at everyday consumers, being clearly tailored to creatives and professionals who rely heavily on the capabilities of their machines.

 If you want the best possible performance, connectivity, display technology, and speakers, the high-end MacBook Pro is the best option.
 The 16-inch MacBook Pro in particular is also potentially a good desktop replacement machine due to its large display.